I do like the printer, but it has a few bumps along the way that need to be addressed.

 Bambu Links

-If you come across any other problems, feel free to add them to this post your input could help Bambu Lab identify and fix the issues faster.
+If you encounter any other issues, feel free to add them to this post.
+Your input could help Bambu Lab identify and resolve problems more quickly, as they do have a link to this post @SupportAssistant